zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 The response is handled by `<ResponseHandler>` like before and passed to `<EditForm>` along with the `onSubmittedForm` prop.

-Similarly to the `Create` function `handleSubmittedForm`, invoice attributes are passed from the form and performs an action where the `updateInvoice` implemented within the **SunshineProvider.ts** file.
+Similarly, to the `Create` function `handleSubmittedForm`, invoice attributes are passed from the form and performs an action where the `updateInvoice` implemented within the **SunshineProvider.ts** file.

 **updateInvoice**